Spencer Hospital Shares New Visitor, Masking Guidelines

 - Or, the person has had a known COVID exposure within the last 10 days

-If the CDC reports that community transmission rates are “high” in Clay County or the hospital’s census of COVID patients is high, all patients and visitors must mask upon entering the hospital or one of the affiliated clinics.
+If the CDC reports that community transmission rates are “high” in Clay County or the hospital’s census of COVID patients is high, all employees and on-site vendors must mask in public and patient care areas of the hospital or one of the affiliated clinics.
+Patients and visitors may mask at their own discretion.

 Currently, the CDC reports the community transmission level in Clay County is low.
 Most patients and visitors may choose to wear a mask or not based on their personal preference; however, masking is required if the person is experiencing respiratory or cold symptoms, has tested positive for COVID-19 within the past 10 days, or had a known exposure to COVID within the past 10 days.
 Disposable masks are available at each entrance.
 The CDC reports are updated weekly.
 Each Friday Spencer Hospital will update its masking guidelines based on the CDC’s reported levels for Clay County.